n8n-io/n8n-docs/docs/doc2/settings/integration/index.md

 ---
-title: "API"
+title: "Integration"
-description: API Integration offers capabilities and services that connect applications, processes, people, and devices.
-This is where to find your API Key in DOC².
+description: In this section you will find your API Key as well as the SSO Service Provider Settings in DOC².
 date: "2021-10-29"
 icons: material/api
 tags: